 Hitting the pool can cool you off and is a fun way to get fit.
-While a refreshing swim might leave you renewed and invigorated, it can also lead to uncomfortable, itchy eyes.
-Eye irritation due to swimming, or chemical conjunctivitis, is a common problem among those who swim in treated pools.
+While a refreshing swim might leave your body renewed and invigorated, it can also lead to uncomfortable, itchy eyes.
+Eye irritation due to chlorine in eyes is a common problem among those who swim in treated pools.

-Discharge from one or both eyes is a common symptom, as are swollen eyelids, eye redness, light sensitivity and blurred vision.
+Discharge from one or both eyes is a common symptom of swimmers eye, as are swollen eyelids, eye redness, light sensitivity and blurred vision.

 According to the American Optometric Association, flushing the eyes thoroughly with warm water or saline solution can help remove irritants from the surface of the eye, relieving chemical conjunctivitis.
 Contact lens wearers may need to discontinue the use of their lenses until the eye inflammation and irritation has passed.

 Eye irritation that lasts for more than a few hours after swimming or does not respond to self-care treatment should be evaluated by an eye care professional.
 See your eye doctor if thick, pus-like discharge is present.

 Preventing Eye Irritation

-Help prevent eye irritation when swimming in a home pool by testing the water's pH frequently and adjusting pool chemicals accordingly.
-According to the CDC, a pH level between 7.2 and 7.8 is ideal for eye comfort and pool disinfection.
+Help prevent eye irritation when swimming in a home pool by testing the water's pH level frequently and adjusting pool chemicals accordingly.
+According to the Centers for Disease Control and Prevention, a pH level between 7.2 and 7.8 is ideal for eye comfort and pool disinfection.

 Realistically, however, maintaining the ideal pH level in a pool can be difficult, even when it's your own.
 And in a public pool, chemical and pH levels are definitely beyond your control.